512z/podlens/README.md

-# 🎧 PodLens - Intelligent Podcast & Youtube Transcription & Summary Tool
+# 🎧 PodLens - Free Agent Podcast & Youtube Transcription & Summary Tool

 🧠 For knowledge-seekers who want to learn from audio content more effectively.